 Not just any spray finish, spray paint a piano with a high gloss white spray finish – in situ.
-Ron’s answer was “Yes”.
+Ron knows how.
 The project was not without its challenges, but after drawing on a lot of specialist experience within the Traditional Painter group, this is the end result!

-(The client modified the brief for a high gloss finish, mentioned later.)
+(The client modified the brief for a high gloss finish, to be mentioned later.)

 Ron Taylor has been spray painting furniture, kitchens, walls, ceilings and trim for a lot of years now.
 He is particularly experienced with water-based paints.
 His articles on acrylic paint spraying are some of the most well read on this site, and Ron has long been the one we turn to here for spraying advice.
 But here is an example of the importance to never stop learning!